Lukasra00/Master-Thesis/README.md

 The run parameters can be specified as in.
 `simulated_annealing/LUT_example.json`

-The run can then be started by:
+The run is started by:
 ```bash
 cd simulated_annealing
 python simulated_annealing/reSA.py --LUT_json path/to/LUT_example.json